Last updated - May 24, 2019

 If you wish to apply filters for offering free shipping on certain products, then there are quite a few plugins that will help you achieve this.

-Here, I am listing three of the best WooCommerce plugins for our case.
+Here, I am listing four of the best WooCommerce plugins for our case.

 Probably one of the ideal solutions for offering free shipping on specific products.